 E: ejaculatory duct

-Emphysematous cystitis (EC) refers to gas-forming infection of the bladder wall.
+Emphysematous cystitis (EC) refers to a gas-forming infection of the bladder wall.

 Risk factors include:

-Emphysematous epididymo-orchitis is a rarely reported entity with only a handful of case reports which still lacks a strong evidence for the existence of the disease.
+Emphysematous epididymo-orchitis is a rarely reported entity with only a handful of case reports.
 It is reported as a rare cause of acute scrotum encountered in poorly controlled diabetics.
-Pathology of this condition is unknow...
+The pathology of this condition is unknown with few possible hypotheses postulated.
+The diagnosis is usual...

 Emphysematous prostatitis refers to gas-forming infection of the prostate, nearly always occurring concurrently with prostatic abscess.